Search INDUSTRIAL LAB

 Kesternich Test

-The Kesternich Test uses sulfur dioxide.
-Sulfur dioxide is produced in combustion engines and is therefore highly relevant for all parts that are "on the move" in road traffic or in industrial halls with operational traffic and corresponding emissions.
-Due to emissions in road traffic, sulfur dioxide is also partly responsible for acid rain, which means that outdoor components, such as street lamps, railings, or facade parts, are also exposed to it.
+The Kesternich Test works with sulphur dioxide.
+Sulfur dioxide is produced in combustion engines and is therefore highly relevant for all parts that are "on the road" in road traffic or in industrial halls with operational traffic and corresponding emissions.
+Due to emissions from road traffic, sulfur dioxide is also partly responsible for acid rain, meaning that outdoor components, such as street lamps, railings, or facade components made of aluminum or steel are also exposed to a certain degree.
 These are the application cases for the Kesternich Test, which simulates usage-related exposure.

 • Sanitary parts with brass substrates